Leading cancer research team win The 2018 European Health Award

 This award honours initiatives that help tackle some of Europe's most pressing health challenges.

 The award-winning project, entitled 'The European Cancer Patient's Bill of Rights: A Catalyst for Change and an empowerment tool for cancer patients across Europe' involves an equal partnership between cancer patients, healthcare professionals and cancer researchers.

-Professor Mark Lawler, Chair in Translational Cancer Research at Queen’s University Belfast and Vice President of ECC, today (Wednesday 3 October) received the award on behalf of the partnership during the opening ceremony of the European Health Forum Gastein, the premier European Health Policy Conference and an official event of the Austrian European Council Presidency.
+Professor Mark Lawler, Chair in Translational Cancer Research at Queen's and Vice President of ECC, received the award on Wednesday 3 October on behalf of the partnership during the opening ceremony of the European Health Forum Gastein, the premier European Health Policy Conference and an official event of the Austrian European Council Presidency.